Php-Ninja-Dev/phpninja-backup-to-dropbox/README.md

 Php Ninja Backup & Dropbox is a powerful tool that allows you to create backups of your PHP applications and effortlessly store them in your Dropbox account.
 With this script, you can ensure the safety of your valuable data and have peace of mind knowing that your critical files are securely backed up in the cloud.

+Bash, shell script to be executed from the target server.
+It will compile files and DB and then upload them to your Dropbox.

 ## Features
 - **Easy Configuration**: Simple setup process with easy-to-understand instructions.
 - **Automated Backup**: Schedule the script to run as a cron job for automated, periodic backups.